 A. Informal Process.

-Before filing a grievance under this Policy, a student may attempt to resolve the matter informally with the person alleged to have committed the violation, or with the head of the department in which the alleged violation occurred, or both.
+Before filing a complaint under this Policy, a student may attempt to resolve the matter informally with the person alleged to have committed the violation, or with the head of the department in which the alleged violation occurred, or both.
 If the person to whom harassment normally would be reported is the individual accused of harassment, reports may be made to staff, faculty or the dean who shall notify the CRO.
 The student may also contact the CRO directly for assistance with informal resolution.

 Attempts to resolve the matter informally should be completed within sixty (60) days from the time at which the student knew or could reasonably be expected to have known of the action being grieved.
-If a student wishes to file a formal grievance, he or she must do so within the sixty (60) day limit, regardless of the progress of the informal process.
+If a student wishes to file a formal complaint, he or she must do so within the sixty (60) day limit, regardless of the progress of the informal process.